Maskedspade/JoinUsVic-V2/README.md

-JoinUsVic is a web app that provides insightful information about downtown Victoria manifested through 3D model rendered by WebGL inside the web browser.
+JoinUsVic is a web app that provides insightful(-ish) information about downtown Victoria manifested through 3D model rendered by WebGL inside the web browser.

 ## Project Setup